eijikominami/aws-cloudformation-templates/security/README.md

 This template enables ``AWS CloudTrail`` and creates an ``S3 Bucket`` when its logs are stored.
 CloudTrail Logs stored in an S3 bucket are encrypted using ``AWS KMS CMKs``.
+If you have already enabled ``AWS Control Tower``, ``AWS CloudTrail`` is enabled at all account in your organizations regardless of deploying the template.

 ### AWS Config